Aqua World アクアワールド茨城県大洗水族館

 Largest number of shark species in all of Japan

 One of the biggest draws at Aqua World is the sharks.
-The aquarium boasts the largest number of shark species in all of Japan, with a total of over 45 species represented.
-Two tanks contain sharks of all shapes and sizes, including huge tiger sharks, true monsters of the deep.
+The aquarium boasts the largest number of shark species in all of Japan, with over 50 species represented.
+Two tanks contain sharks of all shapes and sizes.
+You can also see the first white crocodile successfully bred in Japan.

 A wide variety of sea mammals

-The aquarium features a wide variety of sea mammals including sea otters, spotted seals, and sea lions, as well as sea birds.
-There are dolphin and sea lion shows, and penguin feedings that are open to visitors.
+The aquarium features a wide variety of sea mammals including spotted seals, and sea lions, as well as sea birds.
+There are programs including penguin feedings.